dart-lang/pub-dev/doc/search.md

 - `overall`: `[0.0 ..
 1.0] -> [0.5 ..
 1.0]`

-Scope specificity is already protected against low values, there is no transformation required for it.

 For example, a result with the following scores is calculated the following way:

 | Name | Value |